-- All compulsory classes are taught between 6pm and 9pm, Monday -Thursday - Flexible pathways of study, enabling completion within a minimum of two and a maximum of three years. - Choice of studying in-person, or online. - Access to optional modules in the fields of human rights, criminal justice, commercial and legal practice as well as to a range of distinctive optional subjects relating to the research of academic staff. - For online students, the course offers enhanced flexibility, whereby students may study at their own pace during the week.
+- All compulsory classes are taught between 6pm and 9pm, Monday -Thursday - Flexible pathways of study, enabling completion within a minimum of two and a maximum of three years. - Choice of studying in-person, or online. - The option to complete a supervised Research Project - Access to optional modules in the fields of human rights, criminal justice, commercial and legal practice as well as to a range of distinctive optional subjects relating to the research of academic staff. - For online students, the course offers enhanced flexibility, whereby students may study at their own pace during the week.